 The Institute and its employees contribute to the College Pension Plan and Municipal Pension Plan, jointly trusteed pension plans.
 The boards of trustees for these plans represent plan members and employers and are responsible for the management of the pension plan including investment of the assets and administration of benefits.
 The pension plans are multi-employer contributory pension plans.
 Basic pension benefits provided are based on a formula.
-The College Pension Plan has about 13,000 active members from college senior administration and instructional staff and approximately 6,000 retired members.
-The Municipal Pension Plan has about 179,000 active members, with approximately 5,700 from colleges.
+As at August 31, 2014, the College Pension Plan has approximately 14,000 active members from college senior administration and instructional staff and approximately 6,000 retired members.
+As at December 31, 2013, the Municipal Pension Plan has approximately 182,000 active members, with approximately 5,800 from colleges.

 The most recent valuation for the College Pension Plan as at August 31, 2012 indicated a \$105 million funding deficit for basic pension benefits.
 The next valuation will be as at August 31, 2015, with results available in 2016.
 The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2012 indicated a \$1,370 million funding deficit for basic pension benefits.
 The next valuation will be as at December 31, 2015 with results available in 2016.
 Defined contribution plan accounting is applied to the plan as the plan exposes the participating entities to actuarial risks associated with the current and former employees of other entities, with the result that there is no consistent and reliable basis for allocating the obligation, plan assets and cost to individual entities participating in the plan.
-The Institute paid \$13,371 for employer contributions to the plans in fiscal 2014 (2013: \$12,527).
+The Institute paid \$14,122 for employer contributions to the plans in fiscal 2015 (2014 - \$13,371).